NVDLI/LDL/README.md

 file book_store_sales.csv and copy to the `data` directory.

 ### FRANKENSTEIN FROM PROJECT GUTENBERG
-The text of Mary Shelley's Frankenstein can be downloaded from https://www.gutenberg.org/files/84/84-0.txt.
+The text for Mary Shelley's Frankenstein can be downloaded from https://www.gutenberg.org/files/84/84-0.txt.
 Rename the file to `frankenstein.txt` and copy to the `data` directory.